Ko-oK-OS/xv6-rust/README.md

 This is a try to re-implement xv6 OS in Rust.

 What's more, we are desired to add something new features into our OS, like network and GUI.

-The further goal of this project is to support multiple architecture and mutiple boards, finally making our OS running in our own CPU.
+The further goal of this project is to support multiple architecture and multiple boards, finally making our OS running in our own CPU.

-For the purpose of supporting the feature of Rust language, I also intend to use async/await feature to implement kernel thread scheduler renewedly.
+For the purpose of supporting the feature of Rust language, I also intend to use `async/await` feature to implement kernel thread scheduler renewedly.

 Due to the complexity of the project and the busy course-work, I think it's hard to complete above work independently, so I'm sincerely hope others can interest on this project and join our teams.

 ## Start